Last Updated on February 15, 2023 by Louise

 Photo Credit : The Goudurix Papillon Rollercoaster by Obélus / Wikipedia

-Parc Astrix is the biggest theme park in France and located just north of Paris (about 40 minutes drive).
+Teens who love rollercoasters won’t want to miss Parc Astrix.
+It’s the biggest theme park in France and located just north of Paris (about 40 minutes drive).
 It’s the 10th most visited theme park in Europe.
-Teenagers will like riding the 7 rollercoasters!
+Teenagers will enjoy riding the 7 rollercoasters!

 See the Graves of the Rich and Famous at Père Lachaise Cemetery